-If the number you have entered is not supported (e.g. in case of discrete steps), the command returns an error.
+If the number you have entered is not supported (e.g. for discrete steps), the command returns an error.

 Instead of a number, you can also set numeric values with a text parameter in special cases.

 MIN/MAX

 Defines the minimum or maximum numeric value that is supported.